aimeertaylor/FreqEstimationModel/README.md

 - genetic markers of antimalarial resistance are either alleles at single biallelic SNPs or sequences of alleles (haplotypes) over a small number of biallelic SNPs (at most seven) in the malaria parasite genome;
 - population-level parasite frequencies (vs within-infection parasite frequencies) are estimated by jointly modelling parasite genetic data on many infections, including those that contain genetically distinct parasites (i.e., those that are polyclonal);
 - parasite genetic data are prevalence data (i.e., they describe the presence of alleles).
-A non-default version of the model does exploit information from read-depths (see note on chapter 6 below) but it was never published.
+A non-default version of the model does exploit information on read-depths (see note on chapter 6 below), but it has not been peer-reviewed.

 ## Current state

 Beware: this readme is seven years late and hasitily added.
 Package documentation is bare-bones.
 I wrote this code during my PhD.
 It is the first code I ever made public.
 It is far from perfect, but better public than private (I hope).
+Please email me (aimee.taylor@pasteur.fr) if you find any bugs.

 ## More information